sethvincent/development-environments-for-beginners/manuscript/terminal.md

 The most important thing to keep in mind: don't be afraid of the terminal.

 You can only break your computer using the terminal if you do really weird stuff.
+I mean, you mostly have to go out of your way to break your computer.
+Most commands are completely harmless.
+There are a few ways you can crunch your machine, so it's worthwhile to be skeptical about new commands and research what they do before you use them.

 ## Mac / Linux